-Mark moved to Smith & Williamson in 2005 along with his co-fund managers Mark Boucher and Rupert Fleming to set up the Smith & Williamson Enterprise Fund.
+Mark moved to Smith & Williamson in 2005 along with Mark Boucher and Rupert Fleming to set up the Smith & Williamson Enterprise Fund.
 The three had previously been at Leopold Joseph working on UK funds including a long/short fund, with Mark joining the firm in 2001.

 His main roles at Smith & Williamson include generation of investment ideas, fundamental stock analysis, portfolio construction and fund marketing.

-Mark is part of the three person team managing Smith & Williamson’s UK institutional funds, Enterprise Fund (long/short), UK Growth Fund and UK Income Fund.
+Mark is part of the team managing Smith & Williamson’s UK institutional funds, Enterprise Fund (long/short) and UK Growth Fund.